Research in Clinical Assessment grant requirements | Medical Council of Canada

 Proposals should focus on one or more of the following themes:

-3. Improving feedback from assessment results.
+3. Improving feedback from assessment results (including both summative and formative assessments).

 5. Role and use of technology in and for assessment.